What is Affinity Alliances?

 There are three ways you can form an Alliance with someone.

-- You are a part of the same Affinity CRM deployment.
-All team members within the same Affinity CRM deployment are your allies by default.
-You and your team members will be able to see each other's connections and relationship strengths (see Connections and Relationship Strength).
+- You are a part of the same Affinity CRM account.
+All users within the same Affinity CRM account are allies by default and will be able to see each other's connections and relationship strengths (see Connections and Relationship Strength).

 - You join an existing Alliance Group (see What is an Alliance Group?).